- Interior fan

 Control of the interior fan by means of a series resistor:

 The passenger compartment fan must of course be supplied with voltage in order to work.
 With a voltage of 12 volts, the fan will run at maximum speed.
 This corresponds to position 4 where the knob is turned to (or the maximum value on the digital display of the automatically controlled ventilation).
-When positions 1, 2, or 3 on the control switch Worden selected , the interior fan run slower.
+When positions 1, 2, or 3 on the control switch Worden selected , the interior fan slow down.
 The voltage must then be reduced.
-The series resistor takes care of this.
-The four images below show different heater resistances.
+The series resistor ensures this.
+The three images below show different heater resistors.

 The heater resistance gets very hot; that's why it's in a duct through which air is blown.
 It is often located near the interior fan, or even in the same housing.
 The passing air cools the heater resistance.